jacheung/jacheung.github.io/_projects/2020-04-30-localization-behavior.md

 * Radial distance: mice measure the distance between the follicle and object by comparing the normal force relative to the angle.
 Since the axis of the pole is parallel to the midline of the mouse, farther positions are associated with longer radial distances.
 * Hilbert recomposition: angle is the angle of the whisker orthogonal to the midline where 90 is parallel with and pointing towards the nose and 0 directly orthogonal to the midline.
 Using the Hilbert Transform, whisker angle can be decomposed to phase, amplitude, and midpoint.
 These features together can be combined to losslessly compute angle.

-#### So how can we design a behavior that lets us evaluate object localization?
+#### 2. So how can we design a behavior that lets us evaluate object localization?
 Well to keep things simple, we expanded upon a state-of-the-art behavior and trained head-fixed mice to locate a pole using one whisker.
 This pole is controlled by a Zaber motor (which gives us XY positioning) and a pneumatic valve that pushes the pole up to be touchable by the mouse’s whiskers.
 Each trials lasts 4s.
 For each trial the pole comes up 0.5s from trial start, becomes touchable for approximately 2s, and then falls out of reach for the remainder of the trial.

-To see how precise mice could tell two positions apart, we gave the mice a water reward if they correctly identified whether the pole was in a close position.
+To see how precise mice could locate objects, we gave the mice reward if they correctly identified the pole in a close position.
 This is a go/no-go task where mice learn to lick in close positions and withhold licking in the far ones.

-Mice on average become expert after 2 weeks of training; where we defined expert as 75% or more correct across 200 trials.
-We can also look at the psychometric curves which highlights the mouse’s performance varying with the location of the object.
-Here we see that the probability of licking (y-axis) decreases as the pole location moves further away, which is what we expected.
+Mice on average become expert after 2 weeks of training.
+To quantify precision we first look at psychometric curves (see below), which highlights the mouse’s performance varying with the location of the pole.
+Here we see that the probability of licking decreases as the pole location moves further away, which is what we expected.

 <div class="gallery" data-columns="2">
 	<img src="/images/projects/localization/psychometric-curves.png">